getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 The word "inheritance" has a very strong meaning (see Chapter 4), with plenty of mental precedent.
 Merely adding "prototypal" in front to distinguish the *actually nearly opposite* behavior in JavaScript has left in its wake nearly two decades of miry confusion.

-I like to say that sticking "prototypal" in front "inheritance" to drastically reverse its actual meaning is like holding an orange in one hand, an apple in the other, and insisting on calling the apple a "red orange".
+I like to say that sticking "prototypal" in front of "inheritance" to drastically reverse its actual meaning is like holding an orange in one hand, an apple in the other, and insisting on calling the apple a "red orange".
 No matter what confusing label I put in front of it, that doesn't change the *fact* that one fruit is an apple and the other is an orange.

 The better approach is to plainly call an apple an apple -- to use the most accurate and direct terminology.
 That makes it easier to understand both their similarities and their **many differences**, because we all have a simple, shared understanding of what "apple" means.